Generalized NS-algebras: Introduction

 Recently, Das and collaborators contributed to the study of NS-algebras, in two directions, on the one hand on (classical) NS-algebras in \cite{dastwistedassoc}, on the other hand they introduced the notion of an NS-algebra for two other types of algebras, namely Lie algebras \cite{dastwistedLie} and Leibniz algebras~\cite{dasleibniz}.
 Upon observing that the three notions of NS-algebras correspond to a natural bimodule property, analogous to the one defining $\cC$-dendriform and $\cC$-tridendriform algebras, we introduce the general notion of a $\cC$-NS-algebra as follows:

 \begin{definition} An algebra $(A,\prec,\succ,\vee)$ is said to be a \emph{$\cC$-NS-algebra} if $(A\oplus A,\boxtimes)\in\cC$, where~$\boxtimes$ is defined for $(a,x),(b,y)\in A\oplus A$ by

+\end{definition} Taking $\cC$ to be the category of associative algebras, it is easy to recover the relations~\eqref{eq:assoc_NS} defining associative-NS-algebras, and similarly for the other two known cases, namely Lie and Leibniz-NS-algebras.
+Taking any other category of binary algebras we get in the same way from the definition the relations defining new examples of NS-algebras, such as NAP-NS-algebras, Jordan-NS-algebra, Poisson-NS-algebras and so on.

-\end{definition} As in the case of $\cC$-dendriform algebras, this is equivalent to saying: $(A,\star)\in\cC$ and $(A,\succ,\prec)$ is an $(A,\star)$-bimodule, the difference being that the definition of $\star$ is different.
-This minor difference has major consequences and it turns out that $\cC$-NS-algebras are more closely related to $\cC$-tridendriform algebras than to $\cC$-dendriform algebras: as we will see, every $\cC$-tridendriform algebra is (nontrivially) a $\cC$-NS-algebra, as was already observed in the associative case by Uchino in \cite{uchino_pre}.
-The known notions of $\cC$-NS-algebras when $\cC$ is the class of associative, Lie or Leibniz algebras are easily shown to be equivalent to Definition \ref{def:NS_intro}.
+As in the case of $\cC$-dendriform algebras, the condition in the definition is equivalent to saying: $(A,\star)\in\cC$ and $(A,\succ,\prec)$ is an $(A,\star)$-bimodule, the difference being that the definition of $\star$ is different.
+This minor difference has major consequences and it turns out that $\cC$-NS-algebras are more closely related to $\cC$-tridendriform algebras than to $\cC$-dendriform algebras: as we will prove, every $\cC$-tridendriform algebra is (in a natural but non-trivial way) a $\cC$-NS-algebra.
+This was already observed in the associative case by Uchino in \cite{uchino_pre}, but is new in the Lie and Leibniz case.

-Rota-Baxter operators on an algebra (see \cite{Guo} for the associative case) lead to dendriform or tridendriform algebras (depending on their weight).
-Recall that a linear map $\fR:A\to A$ on an algebra $(A, \mu )\in \cC$ is said to be a \emph{Rota-Baxter operator of weight $\l$} if
+Rota-Baxter operators on a binary algebra (see \cite{Guo} for the associative case) lead to dendriform or tridendriform algebras (depending on their weight).
+Recall that a linear map $\fR:A\to A$ on an algebra $(A, \mu )\in \cC$ is said to be a \emph{Rota-Baxter operator of weight~$\l$} if

 for all $a,b\in A$.
 The new products defined for all $a,b\in A$ by